One for All: Towards Training One Graph Model for All Classification Tasks: Experiments

-To answer \textbf{Q1} and \textbf{Q2}, we conduct experiments on the supervised learning scenario using all collected TAG datasets.
-Specifically, we evaluate OFA in two different settings.
-The first setting trains and tests the model on each dataset independently denoted as OFA-ind.
-The second setting only trains and evaluates a single model using all datasets simultaneously, denoted as OFA-joint.
-For baseline methods, we use GCN~\citep{kipf2017semisupervised}, GAT~\citep{veličković2018graph}, and GIN~\citep{xu2018powerful} for fair comparison.
-The results can be found in Table~\ref{tab:cross_domain1} and Table~\ref{tab:cross_domain2}.
-From the results, we have the following observations: (1) Both the OFA-ind and OFA-joint achieve comparable or better results on all datasets compared to baseline methods.
-This indicates that using the text feature from the LLM encoder can still obtain reasonable results for all graph datasets, including molecule graphs, which are generally not text-based in common sense.
-(2) OFA successfully enabled a single graph model to be effective on all graph datasets across different domains as OFA-joint performs well on all datasets.
-Further, we can see that OFA-joint achieves better results on most of the datasets compared to OFA-ind.
-This may indicate that by leveraging the text feature, the knowledge learned from one domain can be useful for the learning of other domains.
-Meanwhile, because of the proposed GPP, in-domain datasets with different tasks, such as molecular data, can be trained together, additionally boosting performance.
-(3) OFA-ind and OFA-joint achieve worse performance on Cora (node) and Pubmed (node) compared to the baseline methods.
-This may be because the fixed-length vectors obtained from the frozen LLM encoder are less discriminative than one-hot encoding, which impedes the learning of the model.
-A more powerful LLM encoder may help alleviate the issue.
-To further investigate the mechanism behind the OFA, we take the output embedding of NOI prompt nodes from OFA-joint for each dataset and project it to two-dimension space.
-As shown in Figure~\ref{fig:visualization}, node embeddings from different domains are clearly separated.
+From the results, we have the following observations: (1) Both the independent and joint training achieve comparable or better results on all datasets compared to baseline methods.
+(2) OFA successfully enabled a single graph model to be effective on all graph datasets across different domains as the joint version with all different LLMs performs well on all datasets.
+Further, we can see that the joint version OFA-st achieves better results on most of the datasets compared to OFA-ind-st. This may indicate that by leveraging the text feature and GPP, the knowledge learned from one domain/dataset can be useful for the learning of other domains/datasets.
+(3) The comparison of different LLMs is interesting, generally speaking, a larger LLM can achieve better and more stable performance in joint training.
+We also observe a faster convergence for larger LLM (Llama2-13b).
+However, the margin is less significant.
+Meanwhile, different LLMs seem specialized for different domains.
+For example, Llama2 achieves better performance in citation networks but e5-large-v2 achieves great results in molecular datasets.
+To further investigate the mechanism behind the OFA, we take the output embedding of NOI prompt nodes from OFA-joint-st for each dataset and project it to two-dimensional space.
+As shown in Figure~\ref{fig:visualization}, node embeddings from different domains are separated.
 This demonstrates that the OFA model can represent data from different domains in different sub-spaces to process it.
 In Appendix~\ref{app:exp}, we conduct additional ablation studies to verify the effectiveness of the proposed GPP.